 Portrait mode.
 Here, you want to have the background blurred and out of focus so that the whole picture is focused on your subject.
 You need shallow depth of field, so you need to use mode A, and set the maximum aperture (lowest f-number).

 Landscape mode.
-Here, you want to have pretty much the whole picture in focus, everything.
+Here, you want to have pretty much the whole picture in focus—everything.
 So, you need a wide depth of field, simply set mode A, and choose a lower aperture (low f-number).
-It is a good idea not to go with the lowest one, because diffraction decreases image quality, go with 1/3 from the bottom (f11-f16?).
+It is a good idea not to go with the lowest one because diffraction decreases image quality.
+Go with 1/3 from the bottom (f/11–f/16?).

 Sports mode.
 Here, we want to freeze the subject motion.
-In order to do that, we need a high shutter speed, set mode S and try to guess a suitable shutter speed.
+In order to do that, we need a high shutter speed.
+Set mode S and try to guess a suitable shutter speed.
 Take a few test shots to see if your chosen shutter speed can “freeze” the motion.
 If not, choose a higher one.
 On the other hand, if you want to blur motion, you should choose lower shutter speeds.

-About the Author:
+About the Author

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: